premieroctet/reactivated-app/README.md

 [![prettier][prettier-badge]][prettier-url]
 [![TypeScript][typescript-badge]][typescript-url]

-Reactivated.app is an open-source app that scans your JS dependencies every 4 hours and generates a cool sum up.
+Reactivated.app is an open-source app that scans your JS dependencies every 4 hours and generates cool dashboards.

 ## Quick Demo